Blackjacx/WWDC/README.md

 - **TestFlight Feedback**
   - lets users take screenshots in TestFlight and send them with a description to developer
   - accessible/downloadable from ASC
-  - adds a custom onboarding screen to the app which is tested at the first time.
+  - adds a custom onboarding screen to the app when it is tested via TestFlight and opened the first time.
   - can be enabled/disabled via testflight for each tester group
 - **Crashes** automatically trigger the feedback dialog.
 Feedback viewable/downloadable in ASC.
 - **App Deletions 🎉** as metric on APC.
 Opt-in.
 Only from iOS 12.3+.
 Only for homescreen and storage deletions.
 Resetting device doesn't count.